imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

         }
     }

-**Question:** What if you are passing more than one argument?
+**问题:** What if you are passing more than one argument?

-**Answer:** First we have to use arguments to get all the parameters passed to the function and then we can generate key for the cache object.
+**答案:** First we have to use arguments to get all the parameters passed to the function and then we can generate key for the cache object.
 Generating key for the cache object could be tricky and one solution could be just get the all the parameters and concatenate those.
 Look at the code below.

     return function(){
       var args = arguments;